The right message for the right age

 - Take a lift from someone they suspect has taken drink or drugs

-- Leave a party or venue on their own at night.
+- Leave a party or venue on their own.

-A good wake up call if they’re tempted to drink-drive is that they’ll be unable to get car insurance, they’ll lose their licence for up to two years, could face up to £5,000 in fines, or a prison sentence.
+A good wake up call if they’re tempted to drink-drive is that they’ll be unable to get car insurance, they’ll lose their licence for at least a year and face an unlimited fine or a 6-month prison sentence.
 Another is the effect of a criminal record on their job prospects if they get involved in violence or damage.
 Tell them that they won’t be able to go to the US if they have a criminal record.

 If you have any questions regarding information on this site, please do contact email@example.com